Bad Luck Streak in Dancing School

 Bad Luck Streak in Dancing School is the fourth studio album by American singer-songwriter Warren Zevon.
 The album was released on February 15, 1980, by Elektra Records.
-Three singles were released from the album, one of which charted: "A Certain Girl" (a cover of a song previously recorded by Ernie K-Doe and the Yardbirds) reached No. 57 on the Billboard Hot 100 and was Zevon's second and final hit on that chart.
+Three singles were released from the album, one of which charted: a cover of 1960s R&B song "A Certain Girl" reached No. 57 on the Billboard Hot 100 and was Zevon's second and final hit on that chart.

-The album was dedicated to Ken Millar (1915–1983), popularly known as mystery writer Ross Macdonald, who had assisted Zevon in fighting through substance abuse addiction and successfully completing related treatment.
+The album was dedicated to Ken Millar (1915–1983), popularly known as mystery writer Ross Macdonald, who had assisted Zevon in successfully completing a substance abuse addiction treatment program.

 Critical reception

 In an essay on the album, journalist James Campion would note Zevon's desire to escape from traditional rock arrangements and embrace his classical music training; comparing Zevon's string arrangements in the album to an unpublished symphony Zevon would work on throughout his life.
 Campion also noted the unusual instrumentation in the album achieved by Zevon firing a .44 Magnum (the same pistol that had been featured in the centerfold art of Excitable Boy) into a barrel of sand inside the recording studio to achieve the short rapid percussion noises at the start of the album's title track.
-The album title was derived from both Zevon's practice of ballet to keep in shape and a quip Warren made about "bad luck streak in dancing school" after falling off stage in Chicago during a 1978 show.
+The album title was derived from both Zevon's practice of ballet to keep in shape and a quip Zevon made about "bad luck streak in dancing school" after falling off stage in Chicago during a 1978 show.